ENCCS/gpu-programming/content/5-intro-to-gpu-prog-models.rst

 Non-portable kernel-based models (native programming models)
 ------------------------------------------------------------

 When doing direct GPU programming the developer has a large level of control by writing low-level code that directly communicates with the GPU and its hardware.
 Theoretically direct GPU programming methods provide the ability to write low-level, GPU-accelerated code that can provide significant performance improvements over CPU-only code.
 However, they also require a deeper understanding of the GPU architecture and its capabilities, as well as the specific programming method being used.
+Multiple examples of CUDA/HIP code are available in the `content/examples/cuda-hip <https://github.com/ENCCS/gpu-programming/tree/main/content/examples/cuda-hip>`__ directory of this repository.

 CUDA
 ~~~~

 `CUDA <https://developer.nvidia.com/cuda-toolkit>`_ is a parallel computing platform and API developed by Nvidia.
 It is historically the first mainstream GPU programming framework.
 It allows developers to write C++-like code that is executed on the GPU.
 CUDA provides a set of libraries and tools for low-level GPU programming and provides a performance boost for demanding computationally-intensive applications.
-While there is an extensive ecosystem, CUDA is limited to the Nvidia hardware (multiple examples are available at `https://github.com/ENCCS/gpu-programming/tree/main/content/examples`).
+While there is an extensive ecosystem, CUDA is restricted to Nvidia hardware.

 HIP
 ~~~